-Based on data from the 2020 National Survey on Drug Use and Health, the Federal Drug Administration (FDA) reported that 18.6 million people currently smoke menthol cigarettes.
-Data collected for the 2016 survey reported menthol use of 19.5 million, so an improvement is shown.39 Current research suggests that use of menthol cigarettes is higher among youth, young adults,^{39, 40, 41} and minorities, with the highest rates of menthol use among Black or African American adults.^{42, 43, 44, 39, 40,41}
+Based on data from the 2020 National Survey on Drug Use and Health, the Federal Drug Administration (FDA) reported that almost 18.6 million people currently smoke menthol cigarettes.39 Current research suggests that use of menthol cigarettes is higher among youth, young adults,^{39, 40, 41} and minorities, with the highest rates of menthol use among Black or African American adults.^{39, 40, 41, 42, 43, 44}

-Research suggests that adult non-menthol smokers have greater short- and long-term success in smoking cessation than menthol cigarette smokers.^{45, 46, 43, 47} Differences in quit outcomes are well documented among Black or African American smokers, showing that those who smoke menthol cigarettes are less likely to quit than their non-menthol smoking counterparts.^{48, 49, 42}
+Research suggests that adult non-menthol smokers have greater short- and long-term success in smoking cessation than menthol cigarette smokers. ^{43, 45, 46, 47} Differences in quit outcomes are well documented among Black or African American smokers, showing that those who smoke menthol cigarettes are less likely to quit than their non-menthol smoking counterparts. ^{42, 48, 49}